If you like to work with heavy fabrics – and lots of them – you really need to take a look at the excellent Janome HD3000 Heavy Duty Sewing Machine.

 Janome HD3000 Features

-The Janome HD3000’s eighteen different stitches allow for you to accomplish a variety of work without overwhelming you with choices.
+The Janome HD3000’s eighteen different stitches allow for you to accomplish a variety of projects without overwhelming you with choices.

 You’ve got to remember that this is a heavy duty machine, not something delicate to craft with.
 They’ve gone with a set of stitches that you’ll need for heavy duty work, including a one-step buttonhole.

-Regardless, 18 stitches is pretty generous for a heavy duty machine, the likes of which usually have less than 10 different stitches to play with.
+Regardless, 18 stitches is pretty generous for a heavy duty machine, some of which usually have less than 10 different stitches to play with.

-There’s a flip-up stitch panel to consult if you’re wondering which one to choose.
+There’s also a useful flip-up stitch panel to consult if you’re wondering which one to choose.

 Automatic Push-Pull Bobbin Winding